hendrixjoseph/joe4huberheights/_top-level/about.md

 ## Family

-Joe Hendrix lives with his wife of over three years, their rambunctious almost-three-year-old son, their just-starting-walking one-year-old daughter, and their two dogs Princess & Niko.
+Joe Hendrix lives with his wife of over three years, their rambunctious three-year-old son, their just-starting-walking one-year-old daughter, and their two dogs Princess & Niko.

 ![Joe and his family.](/family.jpg)